On gap rigidity problems for compact Hermitian symmetric spaces: Introduction

-\begin{remark} We are still curious about whether the second order tangency can be removed in the condition of the Main Theorem.
-When $X$ is a curve, we will find that the second order tangency is an empty condition by our proof, but for general case we still don't know.
+\begin{remark} We are still curious about whether the second order tangency can be removed in the condition of the Corollary \ref{general}.
+When $X$ is a curve, we will find that the second order tangency is an empty condition by our proof, but for general case it is still not known.
 Since we consider the submanifold $S$ globally, the second order condition may be implicitly contained in the global condition.
 In fact we will find that when $M$ is a hyperquadric and $X$ is a smooth linear section subquadric, the second order tangency is actually redundant.
-As in this case if a compact submanifold $S$ is tangent to the some standared models of smooth linear section subquadric only to the first order at every point, then $S$ is a submanifold with splitting tangent sequence in $M$ where the direct sum $T(M)=T(S)\oplus N_{o,S|M}$ is given by the annihilator with respect to the holomorphic conformal structure of the hyperquadric.
+As in this case if a compact submanifold $S$ is tangent to the some standard models of smooth linear section subquadrics only to the first order at every point, then $S$ is a submanifold with splitting tangent sequence in $M$ where the direct sum $T(M)=T(S)\oplus N_{o,S|M}$ is given by the annihilator with respect to the holomorphic conformal structure of the hyperquadric.
 Therefore by the result of Jahnke (cf. \cite[Theorem~4.7]{MR2190340}) we know $S$ itself must be a smooth linear section subquadric.
-From this example we may conjecture that the second order tangency is not necessary, but we have no more evidence until now. \end{remark} Our proof is to construct a holomorphic map from the compact submanifold $S$ to the moduli space of standard models and show that the moduli space is affine algebraic.
-For each point $x$ on $S$, there is a family of standard models tangent to $S$ to the first order, we only need to show that there is a unique standard model tangent to $S$ to the second order, then the holomorphic map can be constructed.
-The affineness comes from the fact that the isotropy group of the moduli space is reductive by a double fibration construction and dimension counting argument.
-And $(H_2)$-condition is needed in the dimension counting argument.
+From this example we may conjecture that the second order tangency is not necessary, but we have no more evidence until now. \end{remark} We know there are four classical types and two exceptional types ($E_6, E_7$ types) for irreducible compact Hermitian symmetric spaces.
+In this article we use the following notations for the classical types. $G(p,q)$ (Type I) denotes the Grassmannian of $p$-dimensional subspace in a $(p+q)$-dimensional complex vector spaces; $G^{II}(n,n)$ (Type II) and $G^{III}(n,n)$ (Type III) denote the orthogonal Grassmannian and Lagrangian Grassmannian respectively; $Q^n$ (Type IV) denotes the hyperquadric.
+The article is organized as follows.
+In Section \ref{prel} we give some preliminaries on Hermitian symmetric spaces and $(H_2)$-subspaces.
+In Section \ref{gapforcurves} we give a proof of Theorem \ref{diagonal curve}.
+In Section \ref{weakergap} we give a proof of Theorem \ref{generalaffineness} and Corollary \ref{general}.